DiUS/pact-consumer-js-dsl/README.md

 ### Example

-Have a look at the `example` folder.
+Have a look at the [example](/example) folder.
+Ensure you have Google Chrome installed.

+  $ cd example
+  $ npm install
+  $ script/test.sh

 # Contributing